Info for Speakers

 Our Stories

-We invite twelve graduate students and recent PhD recipients with diverse identities and backgrounds to speak for 20 minutes about their significant experiences in mathematics, including candid, emotional struggles and victories that shaped their math career, especially experiences from their time as undergraduates which participants can use to inform their choices.
+We invite twelve mathematicians with diverse identities and backgrounds to speak for 20 minutes about their significant experiences in mathematics, including candid, emotional struggles and victories that shaped their math career, especially experiences from their time as undergraduates which participants can use to inform their choices.

 Opportunities Panel